 The Appalachian Regional Commission (ARC) has hailed Virginia's grassroots, heritage-based Crooked Road: Heritage Music Trail as an outstanding example of asset-based development.
 This focus on asset base development has been further augmented through the development of 'Round the Mountain and Virginia's Southwest Virginia Artisan Network.
 DHCD collaborated with Virginia Tourism Corporation (VTC) to strategically fund and promote this initiative.
-According to a recent VTC report, five of the 15 Virginia localities with the greatest increase in tourism expenditures since 2006 were those in Southwest Virginia.
+An assessment based on fiscal year 2008 indicates a \$23 million annual impact of The Crooked Road on the economy of the ten county region served by The Crooked Road.
+Additionally, a recent VTC study, reported five of the 15 Virginia localities with the greatest increase in tourism expenditures since 2006 were those in Southwest Virginia.
 Tazewell, Smyth, Russell, and Dickenson Counties, along with the City of Norton, posted an average 11.1 percent increase in tourism - that's above the statewide increase of 7.2 percent.
 In the past three years, more than 40 new businesses have developed in downtown areas along The Crooked Road.
 The Crooked Road has been featured in USA Today three times, in National Geographic Traveler, Southern Living Magazine, The Washington Post, The Roanoke Times, and many more national and international newspapers and magazines.
 National Geographic, in a joint venture with ARC, continues to feature the Crooked Road as one of 24 trails in the Appalachian region in its upcoming April geotourism map guide.
 Market studies show that the center will draw 270,000 visitors and generate \$2.2 million in revenue each year from the sale of crafts, food and beverages.

-Virginia is one of seven states having a mandatory system of uniform statewide building and fire regulations enforced by both the state and local government entities, prohibiting local governments from adopting local amendments, except for more restrictive local fire ordinances.
+Virginia is one of seven states having a mandatory system of uniform statewide building and fire regulations enforced by both the state and local government entities and prohibiting local governments from adopting local amendments, with the exception of more restrictive local fire ordinances.